East Kilbride: History

-The word 'East' was added to the name of East Kilbride, and 'West' to West Kilbride to distinguish the towns from each other.
+Contemporary history

-The original parish church was located on what is believed to be the site of a pre-Christian sacred area, which is possibly the origin of the association with St Brigit, since the site may be dedicated to the Celtic goddess Brigid, whose traditions have been continued through the reverence of St Brigit brought on by the Celtic Church.
+In the early 18th century, the word 'East' was added to the name of East Kilbride, and 'West' to West Kilbride to distinguish the towns from each other.

 East Kilbride grew from a small village of around 900 inhabitants in 1930 to become a large burgh in 1967.
 The rapid industrialisation of the 20th century underpins this growth and left much of the working population throughout Scotland's Central Belt, from Glasgow to Edinburgh, living in the housing stock built at the end of the previous century.
 The Great War postponed any housing improvements, as did the Treaty of Versailles and the period of post-war settlement it created.
 In turn, this was followed by the Great Depression.
 After the Second World War, Glasgow, already suffering from chronic housing shortages, incurred bomb damage from the war.
 In 1946, the Clyde Valley Regional Plan allocated sites where overspill satellite "new towns" could be constructed to help alleviate the housing shortage.
 Glasgow would also undertake the development of its peripheral housing estates.
 East Kilbride was the first of six new towns in Scotland to be designated, in 1947, followed by Glenrothes (1948), Cumbernauld (1956), Livingston (1962), Irvine (1964) and Stonehouse (1972), although Stonehouse new town was never built.